Frequently Asked Questions About General Ecology Drinking Water Systems.

 What bacteria should I be aware of in my drinking water, and what happens to them after they’re removed by the Seagull® IV or Nature Pure® system?

 Typically, the Seagull® IV X-1F “auxiliary or dedicated pure water faucet” system is used for residential applications.
 The X-1 has a flow rate of 1 gallon per minute provided through General Ecology’s ceramic disc faucet mounted on the sink ledge next to the faucet group.
-This permits maximum economy since only water that is to be used for drinking or food preparation need to be purified.
+This permits maximum economy, since only water to be used for drinking or food preparation needs to be purified.
 Incidentally, these faucets are “top mounting”.
 Connection is made to the faucet before it is mounted to the sink, alleviating the need to make connections in the dark recesses of a sink cabinet while lying on your back.

 How big is a Seagull® IV unit?

 The Seagull® IV unit is very compact, with the X-1 and the X-2K models being less than 6 inches in diameter and, in the case of the X-1, less than 6 inches high.
 The X-2K model is less than 11 inches high.
 These sizes easily fit alongside disposals and other equipment normally installed beneath the kitchen sink.
-And because they typically are installed with flexible tubing, they can be removed from the hanging bracket and brought out from underneath the sink for servicing.
+And because they are typically installed with flexible tubing, they can be removed from the hanging bracket and brought out from under the sink for servicing.

 What maintenance is required?

-Seagull® IV and Nature Pure® systems have been designed to be essentially maintenance free.
+Seagull® IV and Nature Pure® systems have been designed to be essentially maintenance-free.
 In the case of the X-1F installation, the only moving parts are the faucet, and these are essentially no moving parts, maintenance is quite minimal.
 Cartridges should be replaced as indicated, usually once a year.

 With so many different water products appearing on and disappearing from the market, how can I be sure I’ll be able to get cartridges and warranty service on a General Ecology drinking water system?